 - (i) Mr. Bachand, a director of the Bank, was a director of Krystal Bond Inc. when it became subject to a cease trade order for failure to file financial statements on April 12, 2002.
-It has since ceased to operate as a going concern; - (ii) Mr. Beatty, a director of the Bank, was a director of Thistle Mining Inc., when it announced on December 21, 2004 that it intended to undertake a restructuring under the Companies' Creditors Arrangement Act (CCAA).
-While Thistle completed the restructuring on June 30, 2005, its common shares were suspended from trading on AIM from June 30, 2005 to July 13, 2005 and its common shares have been suspended from trading since December 31, 2004 on the Toronto Stock Exchange due to the restructuring.
-Mr. Beatty is no longer a director of Thistle Mining Inc.; - (iii) Mr. Downe, Chief Operating Officer, BMO Financial Group became a director of Goodwill Industries in 1996 to assist in its reorganization under Chapter 11 of the U.S. Bankruptcy Code, which was completed in June 1997.
-Mr. Downe is no longer a director of Goodwill Industries; - (iv) Mr. Galloway, the Chairman and a director of the Bank, was a director of ITI Education Corporation (due to Torstar's 40% ownership) when it voluntarily agreed to the appointment of a receiver in August 2001; - (v) Mrs. Kwok, a director of the Bank, was a director of Air Canada when it filed for protection under the CCAA in April 2003.
+It has since ceased to operate as a going concern.
+Mr. Bachand is no longer a director of Krystal Bond Inc.; - (ii) Mr. Beatty, a director of the Bank, was a director of Thistle Mining Inc., when it announced on December 21, 2004 that it intended to undertake a restructuring under the Companies' Creditors Arrangement Act ("CCAA").
+While Thistle completed the restructuring on June 30, 2005, its common shares were suspended from trading on the Alternative Investment Market (or "AIM") from June 30, 2005 to July 13, 2005 and its common shares have been suspended from trading since December 31, 2004 on the TSX due to the restructuring.
+Mr. Beatty is no longer a director of Thistle Mining Inc.; - (iii) Mr. Galloway, the Chairman and a director of the Bank, was a director of ITI Education Corporation (due to Torstar's 40% ownership) when it voluntarily agreed to the appointment of a receiver in August 2001.
+Mr. Galloway is no longer a director of ITI Education Corporation; - (iv) Mrs. Kwok, a director of the Bank, was a director of Air Canada when it filed for protection under the CCAA in April 2003.
 Air Canada successfully emerged from the CCAA proceedings and was restructured pursuant to a plan of arrangement in September 2004.
-Mrs. Kwok is no longer a director of Air Canada; - (vi) Mme Saucier, a director of the Bank, was a director of Nortel Networks Corporation and was subject to a cease trade order issued on May 17, 2004 as a result of Nortel's failure to file financial statements.
+Mrs. Kwok is no longer a director of Air Canada; and - (v) Mme Saucier, a director of the Bank, was a director of Nortel Networks Corporation and was subject to a cease trade order issued on May 17, 2004 as a result of Nortel's failure to file financial statements.
 The cease trade order was revoked on June 21, 2005.
 Mme Saucier is no longer a director of Nortel Networks Corporation.